Approximately Counting Embeddings into Random Graphs: Approximation Scheme for Counting Copies

-Note that some of the conditions in Proposition \ref{part} are rephrased from Theorem \ref{rior}.
-These are the conditions in the proof of Theorem \ref{rior} that are needed for bounding $\mathbb{E}[C^2]/\mathbb{E}[C]^2$.
-We will be interested in bounded-degree graphs $H$.
-For a bounded-degree graph $H$, both $\triangle$ and $\gamma$ are constants.
-Additionally, we will be interested in dense random graphs (where the conditions of Proposition \ref{part} are satisfied).
-Interpreting Proposition \ref{part} in the $\mathcal{G}(n,p)$ model by using known results for asymptotic equivalence between $\mathcal{G}(n,m)$ and $\mathcal{G}(n,p)$ models (e.g., see Proposition 1.12 of \cite{jansonr}) yields (proof omitted) \begin{lem} Let $H$ be a bounded-degree graph on $n$ vertices.
+Corollary~\ref{cor:gnm} with Chebychev's inequality gives, $\Pr[C < \mathbb{E}(C)]$ tends to $0$ as $n$ tends to $\infty$.
+Using this and standard results on asymptotic equivalence between $\mathbb{G}(n,m)$ and $\mathcal{G}(n,p)$ models of random graphs (e.g., see Proposition 1.12 of \cite{jansonr}) yields the following corollary.
+Similar analysis has been used in the previous works of~\cite{frieze,suen,ras,ras1,chien}. \begin{corollary} Let $H$ be a bounded-degree connected graph on $n$ vertices.
 Let $\omega=\omega(n)$ be any function tending to $\infty$ as $n \rbec \infty$, and let $p$ be a constant.
-Then, w.h.p.\ a random graph $G \in \mathcal{G}(n,p)$ satisfies $C \geq \mathbb{E}[C]/\omega$. \end{lem}
+Then, w.h.p.\ a random graph $G \in \mathcal{G}(n,p)$ satisfies $C \geq \mathbb{E}[C]/\omega$. \end{corollary}